Nocturnal Enuresis Treatments

 Your GP will be able to advise you on ways to manage nocturnal enuresis.
 Symptoms can be greatly improved just by altering how much and when you drink and by training your brain to wake you up at night to empty your bladder.
 If conservative measures do fail to make any definite changes then you may be prescribed a medication that alters how your kidneys produce urine.

 It can be helpful to keep a diary for at least a week of your bladder voiding as this can help your healthcare provider identify any patterns.
 It is also useful to record your fluids and what you are drinking.
-You can find out further information on Bladder Diary/Retraining by clicking here.
+Further information on Bladder Diary/Retraining.

 Lifestyle, Fluids and Diet

 A few small changes to your lifestyle could help nocturnal enuresis.
 Avoid caffeine, alcohol and fizzy drinks, especially late at night as these can have a diuretic effect and increase urine output at night.
 Make sure you have plenty to drink early on in the day so you are not thirsty at night and limit what you drink before bedtime.
 Avoid constipation as this can put pressure on a small bladder by eating a healthy, balanced diet with enough fibre.
-For more advice on Lifestyle, Fluids and Diet click here.
+More advice on Lifestyle, Fluids and Diet.

 Night Time Alarms

-This is a hormone that helps to reduce urine output and treat nocturnal enuresis and nocturia.
+Desmospressin a hormone that helps to reduce urine output and treat nocturnal enuresis and nocturia.
 It works by mimicking the ‘anti-diuretic hormone’ , which helps your kidneys manage how much water should be in the body.
-Click here to find out more about desmopressin.

 Further information and downloads can be found in the help and information section.
 Living with a bladder condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
 The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.